initstring/cloud_enum/README.md

 # cloud_enum
 Multi-cloud OSINT tool.
 Enumerate public resources in AWS, Azure, and Google Cloud.

-Currently enumerates:
+Currently enumerates the following:

+**Amazon Web Services**:
-- Open Amazon S3 Buckets
+- Open S3 Buckets
-- Protected Amazon S3 Buckets
+- Protected S3 Buckets

+**Microsoft Azure**:
-- Microsoft Azure Storage Accounts
+- Storage Accounts
-- Open Microsoft Azure Containers
+- Open Blob Storage Containers
-- Registered Azure Website DNS (PaaS web apps)
+- Hosted Databases
+- Virtual Machines
+- Web Apps

+**Google Cloud Platform**
-- Open Google Cloud Platform Buckets
+- Open GCP Buckets
-- Protected Google Cloud Platform Buckets
+- Protected GCP Buckets

-Right now, by "open" buckets/containers, I mean those that allow anonymous users to list contents. if you discover a protected bucket/container, it is still worth trying to brute force the contents with another tool.
+By "open" buckets/containers, I mean those that allow anonymous users to list contents. if you discover a protected bucket/container, it is still worth trying to brute force the contents with another tool.

+**IMPORTANT**: Azure Virtual Machine DNS records can span a lot of geo regions.
+To save time scanning, there is a "REGIONS" variable defined in cloudenum/azure_regions.py.
+You'll want to look at this file and edit it to be relevant to your own work.

 <img src="https://initstring.keybase.pub/host/images/cloud_enum.png" align="center"/>